-A form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+A form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+Page 5 of 25

+Physical harm may also be caused when a parent or carer fabricates the symptom of, or deliberately induces, illness in a child.